JeiversonChristian/Number-Base-Converter/readme.md

 - [x] to read and save a number that the user types.
 - [x] check if what user typed is a natural number
-- [ ] to know what numerical base that number is.
+- [ ] to know what numerical base that number is, asking the user.
+- [ ] check if what the user said is true.
 - [ ] to convert that number to all others predefined numerical bases.
 - [ ] to show that conversion to the user.
 - [ ] a GUI - Graphical User Interface.
-- [ ] a link to Guanabara numerical bases video
+- [ ] a link to Guanabara numerical bases video.
+- [ ] to run in an Android cell phone and a Windows PC.